JimmyC7834/U.stick-battle-arena/README.md

 1. Simple download the compressed file from the game release page:
   - [itch.io](https://jimmyc.itch.io/cse403-stick-battle-arena-alpha-release)
 2. Extract the content of the compressed file into the desired location.
 You will need `7zip` to uncompress the file.
 3. To run the software, simply double click the `stick-battle-arena.exe` executable
+* Note that on a mac machine the executable could be marked as malicious and cannot be started.
+Please change your machine settings to override the malicious warning
 ### User manual
 - Simply click on buttons to navigate between menus
 - To control your character, use the key specified (as we are supporting maximum of 4 player, the key mapping could be clamped):